Skip to content

 Signs to watch:

-• Ice or frost around vents
+• Visible ice or thick frost around the vents

-• Unit leaking water
+• The unit actively leaking water inside

-• Runs constantly but doesn’t cool
+• The system runs constantly but entirely fails to cool

 4. Weird Smells in Brisbane?
 It’s Probably Mould